Akashpandey0/BL_2115000098/readme.md

 ### 12th february

 - **What was taught**: Learnt about Linked List and its types.
-- **What i Learned**: Practised of 10 question on linked list to enhance my skills on each and every types of Linked List.
+- **What I learned**: Practised of 10 question on linked list to enhance my skills on each and every types of Linked List.

 [Topic]